dikortis/LetsTalkETC/Episodes/Episode_9.md

 chunk of people but these are the types of people that make things happen on the
-Internet I don't know I can't really describe it what do you think Alan yeah
+Internet I don't know I can't really describe it what do you think Alan